Poisson superalgebra

+Here, $|a|=\deg a$ is the grading of a (pure) element $a$.

 A supercommutative Poisson algebra is one for which the (associative) product is supercommutative.

-This is one possible way of "super"izing the Poisson algebra.
+This is one of two possible ways of "super"izing the Poisson algebra.
 This gives the classical dynamics of fermion fields and classical spin-1/2 particles.
-The other is to define an antibracket algebra instead.
-This is used in the BRST and Batalin-Vilkovisky formalism.
+The other way is to define an antibracket algebra or Gerstenhaber algebra, used in the BRST and Batalin-Vilkovisky formalism.
+The difference between these two is in the grading of the Lie bracket.
+In the Poisson superalgebra, the grading of the bracket is zero:

+whereas in the Gerstenhaber algebra, the bracket decreases the grading by one: